callicles/callicles.github.io/_posts/2016-04-03-distributed-matrix-product.md

 ![c_res1](http://callicles.github.io/assets/images/distributed-matrix/c_res.png)

-Follwing that logic, each processor will be able to compute a part of the diagonal on C. Resulting in a partial result of the dot product for C. The only elements that we will be able to compute will the the blacked squared elements on the following drawing.
+Following that logic, each processor will be able to compute a part of the diagonal on C. Resulting in a partial result of the dot product for C. The only elements that we will be able to compute will the the blacked squared elements on the following drawing.

 ![c_diag](http://callicles.github.io/assets/images/distributed-matrix/c_diag.png)

 In order to fill the blanks we will iterate but we will change how the slice of B are affected to processors.
 Now processor one will have rows' slice 1 of A and columns slice 2 of B and will be able to compute the corresponding part of C, which is the intersection of slice 1 and 2.
-If we imagine the processors in a ring all they have to do at each iteration is pass their current slice of B to their neighboor untill everybody has seen all the slices of B.
+If we imagine the processors in a ring all they have to do at each iteration is pass their current slice of B to their neighbor until everybody has seen all the slices of B.

 ![column_ring](http://callicles.github.io/assets/images/distributed-matrix/column_ring.png)